 Here I am on the carousel, enjoying the ride just like I'm enjoying life now.

 This is not only proof of my age but also a glimpse into the early days of the world wide web.
-This was the pathway to connecting to the world wide web at the beginning of its time.
+This was the pathway to connecting to the internet at the beginning of its time.

 Siena & me.